Taking Care of Yourself

 Not knowing what will happen next: one day your baby is doing well, the next day there’s a problem.
 Parents’ feelings and hopes go up and down all the time.
 The watching and waiting is hard.
 Parents want to feel like they can take some sort of direct action to make their child better.
 This is something you never expected.

 Parents’ health: mothers who have just given birth may be trying to recover from the birth, may not feel well, and may feel a terrible loss at being separated from their baby.
-Fathers of these infants often feel the double stress of having a spouse in one unit and an infant in another.
+Their partners often feel the double stress of having a child and mother in two separate units.

 Time: the stress for parents can last for a while, even after your baby is released from the NICU.
 Some studies have found high levels of stress in parents up to six months after discharge.
 Mothers of high-risk, very low birth weight (less than 1,500 grams or 3.3 pounds) infants were found to have some degree of distress even when the child reached two years of age.
 For parents who endured a high-risk pregnancy, this stress may have begun several months before birth.